GhostFanta/Cats/README.md

 + [ ] Show all filters alone side the cat page.
 + [ ] Vote a breed.
 + [ ] Show Geo map of breeds with popup
++ [ ] Show info stream of pets for adoption in a rolling bases.

 ##### API CheckList
 + [ ] List all breeds